Information Hub simplifies the management, execution, and distribution of information

 Share information visually

-Ultimately, Flow provides value in the form of decision-support, insight and action by presenting the "single source of truth" in a way that is seen and understood.
+Ultimately, Information Hub provides value in the form of decision-support, insight and action by presenting the "single source of truth" in a way that is seen and understood.

 Dashboarding